t-data-h/tdh-gcp/ansible/README.md

 If any of these packages exist in the input landing path, they are distributed to all nodes of the cluster for use by the install phase.

+Note that the distribute yaml gets run automatically by the install script `./bin/tdh-install.sh`

 ---